mukeswebrian/prime_number_generating_Genetic_Program/README.md

 A matlab library folder is also included for the optional use of Matlab for prime checking Note 1: A MATLAB installation is required in order to use this option.
-Note 2: set use_matlab option to TRUE in controller.py to use this option
+Note 2: set use_matlab option to TRUE in controller.py to use this option Note 3: None of the code under the matlab folder was written by me.
+It is simply included as
+        a thrid party library for program completeness.

 ------------------------------------------------------------------------------------------
 How to run the program